 Venturing Outside the Comfort Zone

 Camp is full of chances to try new skills and to face new experiences.
 Camp gives kids the opportunity to do this in a safe and supportive atmosphere.
 While also honing the ability to step outside their comfort zone and take (hopefully) wise chances in the real world.
-From trying to muster the courage to dive into the deep end of the pool to confronting wildlife for the first time, kids at camp take lots of leaps both large and small, preparing them for new challenges on their future travels through life.
+From trying to muster the courage to dive into the deep end of the pool to confronting wildlife for the first time, kids at camp take lots of leaps, both large and small, preparing them for new challenges on their future travels through life.

 You Never Really Say Goodbye

 Everyone who has experienced camp knows what happens on the last day.
 Campers, reluctant to leave, climb into cars with mom and dad for the long drive home.
 You will have promised to stay in touch with all your camp friends, but those great intentions will fade as school activities take over time and attention.
-However, the amazing truth is that when next summer rolls around and you see everybody again, it’ll be just like you never left!
-We never really say goodbye to the people and places we love; they’re tucked away forever in a special part of our hearts.
+However, the amazing truth is that when next summer rolls around, and you see everybody again, it’ll be just like you never left!
+We never really say goodbye to the people and places we love; they’ve been tucked away forever in a special part of our hearts.
 Old friends are the best!
-Which is why former campers flock to reunions to reconnect once again with the people who share these special memories.
+This is why former campers flock to reunions to reconnect once again with the people who share these special memories.